UBC-MDS/DSCI-532_2024_13_Juno/README.md

 # Get in touch

 Stuck in a bind?
+Have an idea for a useful feature, but have no idea how to implement it?
 We got you!
 Please feel free to raise an issue to let us know!
 Let us work together towards uncovering gender biases together and empowering women :)